Expulsion of the Acadians: Historical analysis

-Acadian historian Maurice Basque writes that the term "'genocide'... does not apply at all to the Grand Derangement.
+Acadian historian Maurice Basque writes that the term "'genocide' ... does not apply at all to the Grand Derangement.
 Acadie was not Armenia, and to compare Grand-Pré with Auschwitz and the killing fields of Cambodia is a complete and utter trivialization of the many genocidal horrors of contemporary history."
 Concerning the use of 20th century terms such as "ethnic cleansing" and "genocide" to understand the past, historian John G. Reid states, "I'm not sure that it's the best way to understand 18th century realities...
 What happened in the 18th century is a process of imperial expansion that was ruthless at times, that cost lives....
 But to my mind, you can't just transfer concepts between centuries."

 Commemorations

 In 1847, the American poet Henry Wadsworth Longfellow published a long, narrative poem about the expulsion of the Acadians titled Evangeline, in which he depicts the plight of the fictional character Evangeline.
 The poem became popular and made the expulsion well known.
 The Evangeline Oak is a tourist attraction in Louisiana.
+According to Acadian historian Maurice Basque, the story of Evangeline continues to influence historic accounts of the deportation, emphasising neutral Acadians and de-emphasising those who resisted British America.

 The song "Acadian Driftwood", recorded in 1975 by The Band, portrays the Great Upheaval and the displacement of the Acadian people.

 Antonine Maillet wrote a novel, called Pélagie-la-Charrette, about the aftermath of the Great Upheaval.
 It was awarded the Prix Goncourt in 1979.

 Grand-Pré Park is a National Historic Site of Canada situated in Grand-Pré, Nova Scotia, and preserved as a living monument to the expulsion.
 It contains a memorial church and a statue of Evangeline, the subject of Longfellow's poem.

+The song "Lila" by The Brothers Creeggan was written to commemorate the expulsion of the Acadians, and was specifically inspired by the Evangeline statue in Grand-Pré.
+The song was included on their 2000 album Trunks.

+In 2018, Canadian historian and novelist A. J. B. Johnston published a YA novel entitled The Hat, inspired by what happened at Grand-Pré in 1755.

 The song "1755" was composed by American Cajun fiddler and singer Dewey Balfa and performed on his 1987 album Souvenirs, and later covered by Steve Riley and the Mamou Playboys on their 1994 live album.
-According to Acadian historian Maurice Basque, the story of Evangeline continues to influence historic accounts of the deportation, emphasising neutral Acadians and de-emphasising those who resisted the British Empire.
-In 2018, Canadian historian and novelist A. J. B. Johnston published a YA novel entitled The Hat, inspired by what happened at Grand-Pré in 1755.

 In December 2003, Governor General Adrienne Clarkson, representing Queen Elizabeth II (Canada's head of state), acknowledged the expulsion but did not apologize for it.
 She designated July 28 as "A Day of Commemoration of the Great Upheaval".
 This proclamation, officially the Royal Proclamation of 2003, closed one of the longest cases in the history of the British courts, initiated in 1760 when the Acadian representatives first presented their grievances of forced dispossession of land, property and livestock.
 December 13, the date on which the Duke William sank, is commemorated as Acadian Remembrance Day.

 There is a museum dedicated to Acadian history and culture, with a detailed reconstruction of the Great Uprising, in Bonaventure, Quebec.